-Mercy Multiplied’s multi-disciplinary approach is designed to support the whole person: mind, body, and spirit.
-We provide biblically and evidenced-based counseling, menus and meal plans approved by a Registered Dietician, and Life Skill classes to prepare Residents for life after Mercy.
+Mercy Multiplied’s multi-dimensional program is designed to support the whole person: spirit, soul, and body.
+We provide individual and group counseling, menus and meal plans approved by a Registered Dietician, and Life Skill classes to prepare Residents for life after Mercy.

 Each day the Residents participate in a morning and evening class where a guest speaker will share words of encouragement to the Residents or they’ll watch a video teaching.
 Topics covered in class can include forgiveness, boundaries, personal finance, and leadership.
 These teachings are often the materials by well-known speakers and/or pastors which can include Joyce Meyer, Priscilla Shirer, Andy Stanley, and Dave Ramsey.